The campaign for

 What is the Energy Bill Revolution?

-The Energy Bill Revolution is a public campaign, run by an alliance of organisations, calling for warm homes and lower energy bills.
-We are asking the Government to use the money it gets from carbon taxes to make the UK’s homes super-energy efficient.
-This will drive down energy bills, help end fuel poverty, help tackle child poverty, create jobs, improve health and reduce carbon emissions.Top
+The Energy Bill Revolution was a public campaign, run by an alliance of organisations, calling for warm homes and lower energy bills.
+We were asking the Government to make the UK’s homes super-energy efficient.
+This would drive down energy bills, end fuel poverty, help tackle child poverty, create jobs, improve health and reduce carbon emissions.Top

 Why is the Energy Bill Revolution needed?

-The main reasons for this are high gas, oil and coal prices, and the fact that the UK’s homes are some of the most energy inefficient in Europe – leaking heat from their doors, walls and windows.
-This means they cost much more than they should to heat and power, and they contribute to climate change too.
+The main reasons for this are high gas, oil and coal prices, and the fact that the UK’s homes are some of the least energy efficient in Europe, leaking heat from their doors, walls and windows.
+This means they cost much more than they should to heat and keep warm.